 A standard policy will often have exclusions that might not suit your lifestyle as a student.
 For example, a laptop that goes missing at a party which is not held at the registered policy address might not be covered, so student specific insurance might be a better option.

 Student insurance will vary depending on the level of cover and the provider you choose to go with.

 You can get student contents insurance which will give you the most basic level of cover from £25 a year with HSBC.
 This includes accidental damage cover for home entertainment equipment, mirrors, and glass up to £250 per incident.
 Additional cover can be added for bicycles, laptops and other high-value items.

 When's the best time to get student insurance?

-It’s important to review your insurance every year to make sure you’re still adequately covered, especially if your situation has changed.
-You’ll need different insurance for a shared student house than you will for halls of residence, for instance.
+Remember to review and, if you choose to, renew your insurance every year to make sure you’re still adequately covered, especially if your situation has changed.
+For example, you’ll need different insurance for a shared student house than you will for halls of residence.

 HSBC Student insurance is provided by Aviva Insurance Limited.